-Part Two–coming soon!
-West Bank (Valley of the Kings and Queens, Hetshepsut’s Temple)
+Part Two–West Bank with Kids (Valley of the Kings and Queens, Hetshepsut’s Temple)

 Back in July, we took a trip to Upper Egypt and started in Luxor.
 We hit the highlights, though definitely want to go back to see more.
 But if you only have a short window of time, you can see the highlights in 1 night or about 36 hours.

 Valley of the Kings, specifically Ramsesses 4, Merenptah, and Ramesses 3 (3 tombs are included in entry ticket, these are the ones we picked though there are other options) and then King Tutankhamun (extra charge)